 Global expansion sometimes presents unexpected obstacles, so nonprofits must stay flexible and agile when planning overseas growth.
 Establishing a legal entity or subsidiary overseas is typically a long-term commitment and is expensive to dissolve.
 Organizations can expect dissolution costs and time commitment to be up to three times more than establishing the entity; however, this varies depending on the country.

-These costs are difficult for a nonprofit to manage, which is why it’s important to choose a global expansion method that is more flexible, such as International PEO.
+These costs are difficult for a nonprofit to manage, which is why it’s important to choose a global expansion method that is more flexible, such as an Employer of Record.
 Flexibility to leave a market that doesn’t prove to benefit your work or brings up unforeseen costs that are too high is essential for nonprofit organizations.
-With International PEO, nonprofits have the ability to offboard global employees at any time, with no additional costs to leave the market.
+With this solution, nonprofits have the ability to offboard global employees at any time, with no additional costs to leave the market.

 3. Research and Adhere to All Tax Requirements for Nonprofits